-Purpose To drive the achievement of short-ter m strategic objectives.
+Purpose To drive the achievement of sho rt-term strategic objectives.

 Value % of Fixed Remuneration Target

 Current KMP

 Acting CEO 60%

-CFO 50%
+CF0 50%

 Acting CFO \$100,000

 CIO 100%

 Former KMP

 CEO 60%

 C00 50%

-Performance Measures All KMP STI's are subject to the following gateways: 1.
-Achieving 95% of earnings guidance or Board approved budgeted earnings where no guidance is provided; and 2.
-Scoring a minimum of Meeting Expectations against Cromwell's values-based Behavioural Competencies.
+Performance All KMP STI's are subject to the following gateways:

+Measures · geted earnings where no guidance is

+Scoring a minimum of Mee Competencies. eting Expectations against Cromw ell's values-based Behavioural

 If either of the gateways are not met, no STI is payable.
-Individual STI outcomes are determined on the basis of group performance against a mix of financial

-and non-financial measures.
-More in the STI Scorecard. normation can be found on the K MP STI Performance Measures
+Individual STI outcomes are determined on the basis of group performance against a mix of financial and non-financial measures.
+More information can be found on the KMP STI Performance Measures in the STI Scorecard.

-In the STI Scolecald.
-Financial Measures Non-financial Measure
+Financial Measures Non-financial Measures

-Current KMP Financial Measures Non-infancial Measure
+Current KMP

 Acting CEO 80% 20%

-CFO 50% 50%
+CF0 50% 50%

 Acting CFO 80% 20%

 CIO 80% 20%

-Former KMP 00% 20%
+Former KMP

 CEO 80% 20%

+C00 50% 50%
-Reason for performance COO The Board considers that a mix of fin 50% 50%

-measures are aligned with Cromwell's strategy the Board has discretion to review ar significant unforeseen events have o formulaic application is likely to produ nd amend the measures during the courred which are outside the cource a material and perverse outcource. ne performance period where ontrol of management, or where
+Reason for performance measures The Board considers that a mix of financial and non-financial measures are appropriate and that they are aligned with Cromwell's strategy and values.
+Performance measures are reviewed annually, and the Board has discretion to review and amend the measures during the performance period where significant unforeseen events have occurred which are outside the control of management, or where formulaic application is likely to produce a material and perverse outcome.

+Calculation of Value of awards are calculated as follows:

-Fixed Remuneration x Target STI op e against Performance Measure
+awards Fixed Remuneration x Target ST Topportunity % x Achievement Sc core against Performance Measures

 Delivery of awards 50% of the STI awarded is delivered in cash and 50% is delivered in securities and deferred for a further 12 months.
 All securities are purchased on market.

-In the event the recipient ceases to be employed: before the award date, the recipient is ineligible to receive an award after the STI is awarded, securities in holding lock remain in holding lock until the release date provided the employee is deemed to be a good leaver
+In the event the recipient ceases to be employed:

+• before the award date, the re- cipient is ineligible to receive an a ward

+after the STI is awarded, secuthe employee is deemed to be - olding lock until the release date provide

-Clawback Malus and Clawback clauses allow deferred securities to be clawed back where a recipient has acted fraudulently, dishonestly or where there has been a material misstatement or omission in Cromwell's financial statements leading to receipt of an unfair benefit.
-This may also occur where an executive KMP fails to meet cultural related expectations including acting ethically and responsibly.
+Clawback fraudulently, dishonestly or whe ere there has been a material miss receipt of an unfair benefit.
+This i ved back where a recipient has acted statement or omission in Cromwell's may also occur where an executive KMP

-Change of Control In the event of a change of control, a ny STI award deferred in securiti ies will be released.

-The CIO and Acting CFO are eligible for a Diminishing Deferred Payment of up to 70% and 80%, respectively, of their Base salary, less any incentive payments received between October 2020 and December 2021, if they remain employed as at 31 December 2021.
+\ The CIO and Acting CFO are eligible for a Diminishing Deferred Payment of up to 70% and 80%, respectively, of their Base salary, less any incentive payments received between October 2020 and December 2021, if they remain employed as at 31 December 2021.
 This payment will be delivered in cash.